cedoromal/hid-rakk-bulus/README.md

 While it is possible to make this work on other distros and kernel versions, I cannot fully guarantee it.

 ## Installation
-The following commands will build and install the drivers:
+The following commands will build and install the driver:
 ```bash
 make
 sudo make install